 These fearful scientific discoveries cast their shadow on every thoughtful mind, but nevertheless I believe that we are justified in feeling that there has been a diminution of tension and that the probabilities of another world war have diminished, or at least become more remote ...
 Indeed, I have sometimes the odd thought that the annihilating character of these agencies may bring an utterly unforeseeable security to mankind.

 In other words, Churchill was an early proponent of MAD (mutually assured destruction).
 But there is nothing new under the Sun: compare Churchill's words with (for example) those of airpower pundit J.M.
-Spaight in 1938,1 that the bigger that air forces became, the better, for then
+Spaight in 1938,

 the nations may fear to unleash the monsters they have bred.
 That would be the greatest, the most welcome contribution that air power could make to the next war - that the next war never in fact comes.